intelligence38000/android-docs/src/pages/plugins/overview/china.md

 | `MapView` | `ChinaMapView` |
 | `SupportMapFragment` | `ChinaSupportMapFragment` |

-As mentioned above, Android Lint will attempt to warn you when you are using the wrong classes.
-This does not occur in every instance, however, so we still recommend manually confirming that you are using the right object each time.
+As mentioned above, Android Lint will try to warn you when you are using the wrong classes.
+This does not occur in every instance, but, you should manually confirm that you are using the right object each time.

 ## China Map Styles
-Mapbox currently offers three government-certified map styles for China that match the look of our equivalent Mapbox Streets, Dark, and Light styles.
+Mapbox offers three government-certified map styles for China that match the look of our equivalent Mapbox Streets, Dark, and Light styles.
 The China styles provide up to 10x faster map loading.
 You can either manually hardcode the style URL inside your app or use the provided constants found inside this plugin.
 The table below lists the Java constant and the actual map style URL which can be hardcoded in your app.

 **You will need a special China Mapbox access token if you want to use any of our China map styles.**
 _[Contact our sales team](https://www.mapbox.com/contact/sales/) to start the process of receiving this special access token._